Storm Prep Your Tech With These IT Disaster Recovery Tips

-In fact, we insist on them if we are preparing your team for Managed IT Services.
+In fact, we insist on them if we are preparing your team for network management services.

 We don’t sell them to you and it doesn’t cost you anything to set them up yourself, so why do we recommend them?
 Because they can save your computer or server in the event of a storm.
 A single power surge can damage or destroy your computer or server.
 The cost of that loss (hardware loss + data loss / recovery + new device setup + data transfer) far exceeds the $200 -300 price tag of a quality UPS.
 Look for a mid priced unit with a timed shutdown and high voltage protection.

 Ensure you have data back up setup and tested regularly.

 Just last week my dental office had a server failure and an entire days worth of dental appointments, treatment notes, billing codes and logged patient communications were lost.

 They do have data backup in place but their failure happened before their automated data back up at 8:00pm.
 The good news is, since they have and test data backup, they only lost one days worth of data and were able to recover and re-enter lost data relatively quickly, with minimal impact to operations.